"Each dancer who takes the stage today will break barriers.

-The Princess Mhoon Dance Institute is an acclaimed dance institute located in the Washington, DC Metropolitan area.
+The Princess Mhoon Dance Institute is an acclaimed dance institute located in Washington, DC .
 Having served thousands of families through our in-studio and off-site programs, we believe that dance is a catalyst for personal, professional and artistic development.

 ABOUT PRINCESS MHOON